GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

       );
       ```

-# Setting up React Application
+# Setting up a React Application

 ## Step 1: Install the Cedarling WASM